iamtheauthor/clac/docs/source/index.rst

    welcome.
 Different ideas about how to complete or structure the docs would be welcome, as well as pull requests toward completing that goal.

+   If you would like to contribute to this goal, please see the contribution guidelines here

 What is CLAC?
 -------------

-CLAC is a multi-level configuration management library for use by applications which require multi-source configuration, such as multiple config files (which may or may not have priority overriding based on location), environment variables, command-line parameters, and default configuration shipped with the application itself.
+CLAC is a multi-level configuration management library for use by applications which require multi-source configuration, such as multiple config files (which could have priority overriding based on location), environment variables, command-line parameters, and default configuration shipped with the application itself.

 The theory behind the tool is that the each of the configuration sources is a layer, and each layer has a priority against the other layers, e.g.